Two layers.

 Classify the macro regime

-Growth with rising inflation
+Growth rising, inflation contained

 Generate the portfolio signal